 Holland’s Gouda Cheese Market Will Take You Back To The 14th Century

-The Gouda Cheese Market is held Thursdays between the months of April and September, according to Welcome to Gouda.
-Apart from the field of cheese wheels, vendors of regional produce and crafts also call the market home.
+The Gouda Market is held Thursdays between the months of April and September, according to Welcome to Gouda.
+Apart from the field of wheels, vendors of regional produce and crafts also call the market home.
 Other highlights of the market include the availability of syrup waffles and Gouda’s medieval charm.
 To top off your Dutch experience, choirs, chamber music groups, and a traditional barrel organ rotate in weekly performances for an additional bit of flare.
-You can also visit the Waag, or Weighing House, built in 1668, and see the old-school scales merchants once used to weigh their blocks of cheese (via Gouda-Kaasstad.Nl).
+You can also visit the Waag, or Weighing House, built in 1668, and see the old-school scales merchants once used to weigh their blocks of (via Gouda-Kaasstad.Nl).

 ..